freakpants/tokens/README.md

 Handling multiple accounts is possible.
 There is a default profile.
 Adding a question mark and any text will create a different profile: https://freakpants.github.io/tokens/?roadtoglory
 **NOTE:** This does not mean you can access that profile from anywhere else, or that other people can access that profile.
 The data is still only saved on your machine.

+## Attribution
+This tracker is inspired by the idea and layout of the trackers that [https://twitter.com/Criminal__x](https://twitter.com/Criminal__x) is updating every day on Twitter.
+Images are loaded from the CDN of [WeFUT.com](WeFUT.com)